MauroDataMapper/mdm-docker/README.md

 ---

+## Requirements

+We advise a minimum of 2 CPUs and 4GBs RAM just to run this system this does not allow for the requirements to have an operating system running as well.
+Therefore we recommend a 4 CPU and 8GB RAM server.

+The default install of Docker inside Linux configures the docker engine with unlimited access to the server's resources, however if running in Windows or Mac OS X the Docker Toolbox will need to be configured

+---

 ## Checking out the repository

 This should be possible using the normal `git checkout` command however it possible you're on an SSH firewalled server, in which case you can use the following [SSH over HTTPS document](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/using-ssh-over-the-https
 -port).

 ## Building